 “All of this requires power and air conditioning, which could get expensive if we did not go solar, and since many of our activities and functions occur at night, the battery power was necessary to keep our power usage off the grid,” Maggio emphasized.

-iDES3 was co-founded by Ellard, and COO Raymond Trejo.
-Since opening the doors in late August, the company’s employee roster has grown from seven to 30.
+iDES3 was founded by Ellard, Since opening the doors in late August, the company’s employee roster has grown from seven to 30.
 To date, sales have totaled more than $1 million.

 SunFusion Solar, a 7-year-old company helmed by Sandy Ellard, has 20 employees and average annual sales of $4 million.
 Both companies are based in San Diego.